pymc-devs/pymc/docs/source/about.rst

 The Tidelift Subscription is a managed open source subscription for application dependencies covering millions of open source projects across JavaScript, Python, Java, PHP, Ruby, .NET, and more.
-And now, your favorite probabilistic programming language is included in the Tidelift subscription
+And now, your favorite probabilistic programming language is included in the Tidelift subscription!

 Your subscription includes: